collecting, connoisseurship, climate

 As they have for generations and centuries, once acquired, works of art become part of the family.
 Ownership is a privilege and a responsibility.
 It becomes our work to care for them, enabling their longevity and accessibility to future generations.

-Unfortunately, we all live in a time and space of compromised biosphere subject to increasing concentrations of greenhouse gases, concomitant warming, increased climate risk, and massive species extinction.
+Unfortunately, we all live in a time and space of compromised biosphere subject to increasing concentrations of greenhouse gases, concomitant warming, increased and increasing risk of physical damage due to global warming (climate risk), and massive species extinction.

 Material in nature, works of art are, like us, vulnerable to the effects of a warming world.
 Art systems and supply chains (material, intellectual, cultural) are also vulnerable to the effects of a warming world.

-As we seek the next hundreds of years for the works and collections in our care, I turn my attention to developing intelligence about art, connoisseurship, and collecting in a time of increasing climate risk, advising accordingly, assisting in the many facets of buying, selling, and maintaining works of art, and assisting in the transition to a robust and necessarily sustainable art economy.
+As we seek the next hundreds of years for the works and collections in our care, I turn my attention to developing intelligence about art, connoisseurship, and collecting in a time of increasing climate risk, to working with expert partners towards effective resilience and deep mitigation, to assisting in the many facets of buying, selling, and maintaining works of art, and to assisting in the transition to a robust and necessarily sustainable art economy.

 I invite you to be in touch.